 - Both eyes are on one side of the body so that the fish can lay flat on the seafloor with eyes facing up.

 - Eyed side of the body is usually grayish or greenish-brown, and mottled with lighter and darker spots to camouflage with the cobbles, sand or mud of the substrate.
-The blind, “underside” side is white to cream [3,4].
+The blind, “underside” side is white to cream.
+[3,4]

-- Can reach lengths of 150 cm (60 “)
+- Can reach lengths of 150 cm (60 “).

-- Most occur south of San Francisco
+- Most occur south of San Francisco.

-- Spawning season extends from February to July with most spawning in May.
+- Major spawning areas are unknown, but the spawning season extends from February to July with most spawning in May.

-- Adults come up from relatively deep offshore water to spawn inshore at depths of 5-18 m (16-60 feet)
+- Adults come up from relatively deep offshore water to spawn inshore at depths of 5-18 m (16-60 feet).

-- Eggs are deposited on the substrate surface and fertilization is external
+- Eggs are deposited on the substrate surface and fertilization is external.

-- Maturity is reached after 2- 3 years for males and 3 - 5 years for females; both may live 30 years [3,4]
+- Maturity is reached after 2- 3 years for males and 3 - 5 years for females; both may live 30 years.
+[3,4]

 - Uses bays and estuaries as nurseries, possibly to decrease the risk of mortality of newly hatched fish.
 [2,4]

-- Lives from the surf zone to 100 m (330 ft) but most abundant around 30 m (100 ft) [1,4]
+- Lives from the surf zone to 100 m (330 ft) but is most abundant around 30 m (100 ft).
+[1,4]

 Status of the fishery